dotnet/docfx/docs/designs/xref.md

     docs/b.json: |
         {"conceptual":"<p>Link to <a href=\"a\">Title from yaml header a</a></p>\n"}
   ```
-- Define multiple UID with same value internally with different versioning and reference to this UID without versioning within the current repository
+- Define multiple UID with same value internally with different versions and reference to this UID without versioning within the current repository
-    - If all versionings for this UID are within the same product, take the one with highest versioning respecting the referencing file
+    - If all versions for this UID are within the same product, take the one with highest versioning respecting the referencing file
       ```yaml
         # v1: 1.0, 2.0, 3.0
         # v2: 4.0, 5.0
         # v3: 3.0
-        # should take the highest version and respect the version of referencing file
+        # should take the highest version and respect the version of the referencing file
         inputs:
             docs/v1/a.md: |
             ---